dhoer/gitlab-secrets/README.md

 Extends gitlab Docker image to include git-secrets, with aws rules, in a custom update hook.

-Start GitLab container in background:
+Start `gitlab` container in background:

     docker-compose up -d gitlab